NanophotonIICOs/.github/profile/README.md

 </tr>
 </table>

-### The repos are developed and maintained by students and contributors to Dr. Raul and Dr. Luis Felipe.
+### The repos are developed and maintained by students and contributors to these groups.
 <!-- <table>
 <tr>
   <td>  <figure>